solextech24/Smart-Cedi/README.md

 ### 🔖 Project Title & Description

-**Smart Penny** is an intelligent personal finance tracker that empowers individuals to take control of their financial future.
-Beyond traditional expense tracking, Smart Penny leverages AI to provide personalized investment recommendations, smart savings plans, and predictive financial insights.
+**Smart Cedi** is an intelligent personal finance tracker that empowers individuals to take control of their financial future.
+Beyond traditional expense tracking, Smart Cedi leverages AI to provide personalized investment recommendations, smart savings plans, and predictive financial insights.

 **Target Audience:** Young professionals, students, and anyone looking to improve their financial literacy and make data-driven financial decisions.

 **Why It Matters:** Financial literacy is crucial for long-term wealth building, yet many people struggle with budgeting and investment decisions.
-Smart Penny democratizes financial planning by making AI-powered insights accessible to everyone, regardless of their financial background or experience level.
+Smart Cedi democratizes financial planning by making AI-powered insights accessible to everyone, regardless of their financial background or experience level.

 ### ✨ Key Features